WANdisco/wandisco-documentation/docs/quickstarts/preparation/azure_vm_prep.md

 ## Prerequisites

 * Azure VM created and started.
-  * Instructions are provided for UbuntuLTS 18.04.
   * A minimum of 24GB available storage for the `/var/lib/docker` directory.
-  * Root access on server (this is normally available by default).
-All the commands given here should be run as **root** user.
+  * Sudo access on server (this is normally available by default).
 * Access to your company's VPN or similar if required.

+_These instructions have been tested on Ubuntu LTS._

 ## Preparation